KasperskyLab/Kaspresso/docs/Tutorial/Wifi_sample_test.en.md

 To fully test this screen, we will need to change the Wifi connection state, as well as change the orientation of the device.
 To do this, in the `BaseTestCase` class (from which our `WifiSampleTest` class is inherited) there is an instance of the `Device` class, which is called `device`.
 We already encountered it in the previous lesson when we got the packageName of our application.

-This object has many useful methods, which you can read in detail [here](https://kasperskylab.github.io/Kaspresso/Wiki/Working_with_Android_OS/).
+This object has many useful methods, which you can read about in detail [here](https://kasperskylab.github.io/Kaspresso/Wiki/Working_with_Android_OS/).

 First of all, we are interested in a method that enables / disables the Internet.
 The `network` object, which is in the `Device` class, is responsible for working with the network.